dbochicchio/vera/VeraAlexa/README.md

 Amazon will send you a One Time Passwcode via e-mail or SMS.
 You can use tasker/automate/whatever to send text with OTP to renew cookie with 2FA.

 http://*veraIP*:3480/data_request?id=variableset&DeviceNum=666&serviceId=urn:bochicchio-com:serviceId:VeraAlexa1&Variable=OneTimePassCode&Value=*OTPVALUE*

+# Announcements with TTS (OpenLuup only)

+You have to specifically enable announcements.
+This will give you the ability to have sync'ed TTS on groups (ie: Everywhere or your own defined groups).
+As per Amazon docs, Alexa excludes that device from announcement delivery:
+    * Announcements are disabled.
+(To enable or disable announcements in the Alexa app, go to  **Settings → Device Settings →  *device_name*  → Communications → Announcements**.)
+    * The device is actively in a call or drop-in.
+    * The device is in Do Not Disturb mode.

+*Manage Announcements in the Alexa mobile app.
+Go to*   **Settings > Device Settings >**   ***device_name***   **>Communications > Announcements**   *to configure settings for each Alexa device in your household.*

+Announcements are opt-in and could be configured with these variables:
+- UseAnnoucements: set to 1 to enable, 0 to disable
+- DefaultBreak: default to 3 secs, it's the time between repeated announcements

 # More code examples